mtchllbrrn/mtchllbrrn.github.io/_posts/2015-07-26-dev-rundown-houhealth.md

 I was happy to throw in the towel at this point.
 I went with a vanilla Nginx + Passenger deployment instead.
 I plan to continue exploring Dokku in the future, though.

+###Future Development

+I have a couple more ideas that would be nice to have on the site.
+A "Worst Offenders" list would be interesting, if perhaps a little scary.
+Some establishments have 100+ violations over the last couple of years.

+Given the volume of data, I think it might also be interesting to perform some analystics.
+For instance, is there correlation between location and number of violations?
+A heatmap of the worst areas in town might be in order.
+Do high prices imply safety?
+Do certain cuisines end up being safer than others?

 ---
 <sub>1.
 Thanks to @savant in Freenode's #dokku channel for his/her help with this!</sub>